lastlink/docs-1/04-developer/10-hooks-list.md

 table.drop:after        | After a table has been dropped.
 Table name is passed. table.drop              | Alias for table.drop:after table.insert:before     | Before new record is being added to a table.
 Table name and record data passed. table.insert:after      | After new record has been added to a table.
-Table name and record data passed. table.insert            | Alias for table.insert:after table.insert.[table-name]:before     | Before new record is being added to [table-name].
+Table name and record data inserted passed. table.insert            | Alias for table.insert:after table.insert.[table-name]:before     | Before new record is being added to [table-name].
 Record data passed. table.insert.[table-name]:after      | After new record has been added to [table-name].
 Record data passed.